rhyslwells/Data-Archive/content/standardised/Python Click.md

 ---
-aliases: []
+aliases:
-category:
+category: DEVOPS
 date modified: 27-07-2025
-tags: []
+tags:
+  - python
 ---
-Python Click, or "Command Line Interface Creation Kit," is a library for building command-line interfaces (CLIs).
+Python Click, or "[[Command Line]] Interface Creation Kit," is a library for building command-line interfaces (CLIs).
 It supports arbitrary nesting of commands, automatic help page generation, and lazy loading of subcommands.

 In [[ML_Tools]] see: [[Click_Implementation.py]]
 ## Installation